 - a.
-TPWD requires the number of traps removed and effort expended be reported.
+TPWD requires that the number of traps removed and effort expended be reported.
 The Volunteer's Removal Report sheet is shown on Page 11 of this document.
-The Team Captain is responsible for ensuring the info is reported to Bay Leaders.
-Because most of the funding for the 2022 program is from a NOAA Marine Debris Removal grant via the Coastal Bend Bays and Estuaries Program, documentation of the volunteer effort is essential.
-The grant has local match requirements that are met by volunteer boats and volunteer hours. - b.
-Using the Field Map (updated version of Collector) App to collect trap data will help identify root causes and is an obligation of the NOAA grant.
-Teams are expected to mark the specific location of each collected trap, input info on trap owner, and note critter entrapment using the App.
+The Team Captain is responsible for ensuring the info is reported to Bay Leaders. - b.
+Using the Field Map App to collect trap data will help identify root causes.
+Teams are expected to mark the specific location of each collected trap, input info on trap owner, and note critter entrapment using the App. - c.
+The Field Map App is a free download to all smart phones.
+The app sends data to a database.
+It was used last year and found to be user friendly.
+We ask that a crew member be assigned as "Data Deckhand" (to keep their hands clean for phone use).